-The first vines in this South America In 1551, the Spanish Conqistador Don Francisco de Aguirre de Meneses (1507-1581) planted land in La Serena (Coquimbo), founded in 1543.
-Underneath it was off Spain originating Criolla Chica ( Listán Prieto ), which is referred to here as País or Negra Antigua (see Criolla ).
-A few years later, his son-in-law Juan Jufré de Loayza (1516-1578) was at Santiago in the area Maule Vines.
-It became cheaper mass wine generated and after Peru and Mexico shipped.
-The English buccaneer Francis Drake (1540-1596) hijacked a ship in 1578, the 1,770 wineskins from Chile to Peru.
-Chile became increasingly a competitor for European wines.
-Therefore, the Spanish royal family banned the planting of more vines in 1620 to protect Spain's wine trade with America.
-In 1830, the government built the Agricultural Pilot Station Quinta Normal.
+The first vines in this South America In 1551, the Spanish Conqistador Don Francisco de Aguirre de Meneses (1507-1581) planted land in the city of La Serena (Coquimbo), founded in 1543.
+Below that was out Spain originating Criolla Chica ( Listán Prieto ), which is referred to here as País or Negra Antigua (see under Criolla ).
+A few years later, his son-in-law Juan Jufré de Loayza (1516-1578) led in the area near Santiago Maule Vines one.
+It got cheaper mass wine generated and after Peru and Mexico shipped.
+The English privateer Francis Drake (1540-1596) hijacked a ship in 1578, the 1,770 wineskins from Chile to Peru.
+Chile increasingly became a competitor for European wines.
+The Spanish royal family therefore banned the planting of further vines in 1620 to protect Spain's wine trade with America.
+In 1830, the government set up the Quinta Normal agricultural testing station.
 The French naturalist Claudio Gay (1800-1873) introduced European varieties.
-By 1850, there were already 70 different.
+By 1850 there were 70 different ones.

-Bertrand Silvestre Ochagavia Echazareta brought in 1851 for the first time noble grape varieties from the Bordeaux, including Cabernet Sauvignon, Chardonnay and Merlot.
-Chile started to export wine again and at the Paris World Fair in 1889 there was even a Grand Prix for a Chilean wine.
-In 1938 were from the government prohibitive Measures decided.
-The creation of new vineyards was banned, the wine production limited to a maximum of 60 liters per citizen and the taxes on wine for the purpose of combating alcohol abuse drastically increased.
-This led to a stagnation of viticulture.
-The planting ban was lifted until 1974 again.
-As a result, there was a big boom in viticulture, which Miguel Torres Carbó (1909-1991), who in 1979 at Curicó the winery Miguel Torres founded, had the largest share.
-This led first in Chile stainless steel tanks and small Barriques on.
+Bertrand Silvestre Ochagavia Echazareta brought noble grape varieties from Bordeaux for the first time in 1851, including Cabernet Sauvignon, Chardonnay and Merlot.
+Chile started to export wine again and at the Paris World's Fair in 1889 there was even a Grand Prix for Chilean wine.
+In 1938 the government prohibitive Measures decided.
+The creation of new vineyards was prohibited, wine production was limited to a maximum of 60 liters per citizen and the taxes on wine to combat alcohol abuse were drastically increased.
+This led to stagnation in viticulture.
+The ban on planting was only lifted again in 1974.
+This led to a great boom in viticulture, which Miguel Torres Carbó (1909-1991), the 1979 winery at Curicó Miguel Torres founded, had the largest share.
+This was the first in Chile to carry stainless steel tanks and small ones Barriques on.

-Beginning in 1985, large vineyards were created and European quality wine grape varieties were imported.
-Numerous joint ventures with Californian, French and German partners resulted in decisive quality improvements.
-In 2012, the vineyards total 206,000 hectares.
-Chile ranks 10th in the world ranking (see below) Wine production volumes ).
-But the wine grapes make up only about half, of which 12.55 million hectoliters of wine were pressed.
-The rest is used for the production of table grapes, as a base wine for the brandy Pisco and other products.
+From 1985, new vineyards were created on a large scale and European quality wine grape varieties imported.
+Numerous joint ventures with California, French and German partners subsequently led to decisive quality improvements.
+In 2012 the vineyards covered a total of 206.00 hectares.
+This puts Chile in 10th place in the global ranking (see under Wine production volumes ).
+However, the wine grapes make up only around half of which 12.55 million hectoliters of wine were made.
+The rest is used for the production of table grapes, as the base wine for the brandy Pisco and other products.

-Due to the special geographical position of the extremely elongated country (west of the Pacific, east of the protective Andes), the phylloxera never get a foothold there.
-It is believed that by the traditional artificial irrigation (especially in the north, where hardly any rain falls) in the form of a flooding of the vineyards the few copies of this pest are destroyed again and again.
-Even the Incas had created an extensive network of canals that irrigated 1.2 million hectares of land.
-Therefore, there are still large vineyards in Chile today with unrefined vines.
+Due to the special geographical location of the extremely elongated country (west of the Pacific, east of the protective Andes), the phylloxera never gain a foothold there.
+It is believed that through traditional artificial irrigation (especially in the north, where there is hardly any rain) in the form of flooding the vineyards, the few copies of this pest are destroyed again and again.
+The Incas had already created an extensive network of canals with which 1.2 million hectares of land were irrigated.
+That is why there are still large vineyards in Chile with unrefined vines.
 The Blend 2010 (Kym Anderson ):

 |vine||colour||Synonyms or Chilean name||hectare|